V-Rajasekar/bhagavad-gita/Chapter-2/Verse-60.md

 3. After the sense contact is over you dont linger with it.

 first withdraw from the sense object, which will help you not to grave for it.
 vipashchithah - one who aware of his mind.
-But here one is striving in that path of becoming stitap
+But here one is striving in that path of becoming stitaprakya (one who has mastered his senses). yata

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTkxMTE4MzMyMCwtMzY2NjA2MDY0LDEyNz
+eyJoaXN0b3J5IjpbLTIyNzEzMzA3OCwtMzY2NjA2MDY0LDEyNz
 YyNjY5ODEsNDYwNDU2OTM2LC0xODg3NzQ5MjgxLC0xMjMxMDE2
 MjE3XX0=
 -->